Facilitation & learning meets research & design.

-In Toronto, Ariel collaborates with Monumental Projects in support of community-based participatory research that informs emerging policies, upcoming urban developments, and the arts sector.
-In these projects, art-making is often central to the collaborative research and storytelling process.
+In Toronto, has also collaborated with Monumental Projects in support of community-based research and design works that inform emerging policies, upcoming urban developments, and the arts sector.
+In these projects, community conversations and art-making are often central to the collaborative research and storytelling process.

 Read the full story on #UXRConf Preview: Meet Ariel Sim